Has a company called Account Control Technology started calling you? It’s probably because you have an unpaid debt that they are trying to collect.

 If you’ve already paid the debt, you should try asking Account Control Technology for a goodwill deletion.

 This is how many people get a collection account removed without having to fight with a debt collector over a settlement.

-If you are normally responsible for paying your bills, Account Control Technology may be inclined to delete the account from your record.
+If you are normally responsible for paying your bills, they may be inclined to delete the account from your record.

 You will need to have already paid off the debt without much trouble, though.

 To ask for a goodwill deletion, write a letter to Account Control Technology explaining why you were late on your payments.

 You should mention any outstanding circumstances that would have contributed to your inability to make payments, such as a job loss or medical emergency.

 It’s important not to lie about the reason behind your late payments.

 They and any other debt collector will likely ask you to provide documentation backing up your story.